In 2019, China was the tourism market of the moment.

-Chinese tourists currently make up 220 billion in tourism revenue, which is 20% of global tourism spend.
-And this is continuing to grow!
-12.7 million Chinese tourists come to Europe every year – we in Ireland only get about 1% of those tourists.
+Chinese tourists made up 220 billion in tourism revenue, (which was 20% of global tourism spend).
+12.7 million Chinese tourists came to Europe every year (with Ireland only getting about 1% of those tourists).

 Then, the dreaded C happened.
 And interestingly, as tourism skyrockets across the globe (international tourism showed arrivals reaching 57% of pre-pandemic levels in the first seven months of 2022), the Chinese tourism market is not recovering at the same speed.

 By the end of 2020, Hong Kong, which had been the largest destination for mainland Chinese and a gateway to many overseas destinations, saw Chinese tourist arrivals plummet by 94% compared to that of 2019.

 Covid naturally undermined tourism demand.
 The IMF forecasts that global growth will slow to 2.7% this year from 3.2% in 2022, and China’s growth may bounce slightly from 3.2% back to 4.4% - yet this is still the lowest growth for global economy and the largest developing economy in the decade after the global financial crisis.
 It's also relevant that the weak Chinese yuan against the dollar is severely affecting purchasing power of Chinese outbound tourists.